Fine Art

 The program runs over two years and consists of four semesters.
 Many elective courses are offered.

-Admission to the Master in Fine Art programme requires a bachelor's degree in arts (BFA or BA) in combination with a documented artistic practice.
+Admission to the MFA requires a minimum of a bachelor’s degree or an equivalent completed degree of at least 180 credits in combination with a documented artistic practice.

 We are here to assist you in all questions concerning your programme, subjects, education plan, exams, deadlines or other general questions related to your programme.